pixeltech42/PTorrent/README.md

 Using PTorrent Search Mate, you can search for torrents and send them to PTorrent Lite/Pro, for downloading.
 Earlier, this search was available inside PTorrent Lite/Pro.
 But it had to be removed from PTorrent Lite/Pro to comply with google developer policy.

+It works only with PTorrent Lite/Pro Version 1.1.7 or above (Update/Install PTorrent using links given at bottom)

 Download link: <a href='https://github.com/pixeltech42/TorrentSearchMate/raw/master/com.pixeltech.ptorrent.searchmate.release-1.1-b902.apk'> PTorrent Search Mate </a>